• Home

 After calling start, you can retrieve the LDClient instance with the static method LDClient.get():

-You can use client to check which variation a particular context will receive for a given feature flag.
+Then, use the client to check which variation a particular context will receive for a given feature flag.

 Here's how: